raul-sauco/ramo-space-shooter/README.md

 _Space shooters come in all variants, from the very simple, like in the image, to incredibly complex, but all of them are fun to play._

 **Why?** Offers the possibility to build a fast-paced game with nice imagery and lots of visual effects.
 I couldn't really find many points against this theme.
 It could prove to be too complex, but it seems like it should be possible to provide, at the very least, a few playable levels in the amount of time provided.
 So this is the theme I decided to develop.

+## How to play.

+At the start of the game the player sees a title page, click/touch the screen or press enter and it will display the menu.
+The screen has instructions for this.

+The menu lets users play from the start, select a level or quit.
+Buttons indicate their function.

+During the game, the player can control the _spaceship_ using the on-screen joystick and/or with the arrow keys.
+To _shoot_, both the space bar and a touch on the right side of the screen are valid.

+`ESC` pauses the game, displaying a dialog with instructions and three options, _continue_, _start a new game_ and _quit_.

 ## The development process outline.